Custom Addresses

 Figma → HTML/CSS/JS → real codebase

-- Address-entry friction at scale.
-40% of surveyed users hit issues; 55.8% cite “address doesn’t show up” as the #1 complaint.
+- Friction at scale.
+40% of surveyed users hit address issues; 55.8% cite “address doesn’t show up” as the #1 complaint.

 - Direct revenue risk.
 Reports require coordinates.
 A text-only fallback would create jobs that can’t order reports.

 - Data integrity.
-Contractors were using fake addresses to get around the current limitation, corrupting downstream metrics and products.
+Contractors used fake addresses to work around the limit, corrupting downstream metrics.

-- Sales objection unblocked.
-“We can’t adopt Roofr until we can enter our new-construction addresses.”
+- Sales objection.
+“We can’t adopt Roofr until we can enter new-construction addresses.”

 Launch